eXsio/nestedj/README.md

 ## Extending NestedJ

-NestedJ comes with 2 implementations:
-- JPA
-- JDBC

-If however you would need a custom one, or you want to enhance/customize one of the implementations, you can easily do this by implementing / overriding one or more ```*QueryDelegate``` classes that are responsible for communicating with the actual database.
+If you would need a custom implementation, or you want to enhance/customize one of the existing ones, you can easily do this by implementing / overriding one or more ```*QueryDelegate``` classes that are responsible for communicating with the actual database.
 NestedJ is structured as a decoupled set of classes and you are free to experiment and adjust anything you want.

 ## Concurrency

-NestedJ is not designed to handle concurrent tree modification.
-One single tree operation (insert/move/delete) can trigger an update on many tree nodes (which is the whole point of Nested Set), so it would be best if you ensure there are no concurrent updates going on.
-Having that said NestedJ has no Concurrency control mechanism built in.
-It is up to the user to decide whether any such logic is needed and how it should work.
-The simples one would be to lock entire table during a tree operation either via setting a proper transaction isolation or using any kind of Distributed Lock (for example from Spring Integration)
+NestedJ supports Locking the ```NestedNodeRepository``` during any Tree modification using the ```NestedNodeRepository.Lock``` interface.
+There are 2 implementations available out of the box:
+- ```NoLock``` - no-op lock that doesn't lock anything
+- ```InMemoryLock``` - in-memory lock that locks Trees based on provided Lock Handle

+If you require more sophisticated locking (for example extarnal, distributed lock), feel free to implement and use your own ```NestedNodeRepository.Lock```

+## Support

+Although this is a project I'm working on in my spare time, I try to fix any issues as soon as I can.
+If you nave a feature request that could prove useful I will also consider adding it in the shortest possible time.

 ## BUGS